r-lib/svglite/cran-comments.md

-This is a small patch to fix compilation on fedora
+This is a patch release addressing issues on newer versions of macOS on arm64, along with a few other bug fixes and improvements